obinna1/fullstack-nanodegree-vm/README.md

 This project is running off a virtual machine based on ubuntu 14 with postgresql pre-installed.
 In order to access the virtual machine you must do the following:
 1. Download vagrant from https://www.vagrantup.com/.
 I used vagrant 1.9.5 for windows.
 2. Download oracle virtual box from https://www.virtualbox.org/wiki/Downloads.
 Don't worry about the extention packs as those are not neccessary for this project.
 3. Go ahead and clone this repo using git or any terminal of your choice.
-Or you have the option of downloading the project as a zip file from githib.
+Or you have the option of downloading the project as a zip file from Github.
 Download git from https://git-scm.com/.
 After installed, open git bash or git cmd.
 You can find this using the search option on windows OS.
-Navigate to your directory of choice where you want this project cloned using cd (directory name)
+Navigate to your directory of choice where you want this project cloned using cd (directory name).
-4. In your chosen directory, type git clone followed by the url of the project.
+4. In your chosen directory, type "git clone", followed by the url of the project.
 For this project, type git clone https://github.com/obinna1/fullstack-nanodegree-vm.git.
 5. Now that the files have been cloned onto your computer, you will use vagrant to install the virtual machine.
 To do this, open command prompt and navigate to the repo you just cloned.
 For example, if you cloned the repo into your documents directory, type cd documents/fullstack-nanodegree-vm.
 6. When inside the folder type "vagrant up".
 This command will download the configured virtual machine unto your PC.
 Beware, you may have issues getting past this stage.
 I had to go into BIOS and enable Intel Virtualization for the VM to install properly.